 Citizens of the USA, Canada, Australia, New Zealand, Japan, South Korea, Brazil

 You can enter Germany for your studies without any visa.
-With your valid passport at hand, you travel to Germany as a tourist and apply for a residence permit for study purposes within the first three months (maximum duration of tourist status) of your stay in Germany.
+With your valid passport at hand, you travel to Germany as a tourist and apply for a residence permit for study purposes within 90 days (maximum duration of tourist status) of your stay in Germany.
 You will not only need the residence permit for academic studies as a proof of your legal status in Germany, but also for enrolling at the university.

 You should apply for the residence permit right after your arrival so that you can get enrolled as soon as possible.
 First, you register with the municipal registration office within the first week after arrival.
 In a second step, you apply for the residence permit at the local immigration office.